IronOxidizer/wayland-rust-example/README.md

 # wayland-rust-example
-Minimal example for a window built with wayland + rust + xdg
+Minimal example of a window built with wayland + rust + xdg